 - Take them somewhere quiet and away from crowds.
 Make sure you let other people know where you are going or if possible, have someone come with you in case you require any assistance.

 Find out more information about how to cope with a bad trip while using drugs.

 - Drugs.ie: Online information and support for drug and alcohol use.
 Includes a national directory of drug and alcohol services

-- HSE Drugs, Alcohol, HIV and Sexual Health Helpline: Freephone 1800 459 459.
+- HSE Drugs, Alcohol, HIV and Sexual Health Helpline: Freephone 1800 459 459

 - You can contact Youth Information Chat, an online service that can put you in touch with Youth Information Officers based all around the country, for more general information

 - You can also contact the HSE’s Drug and Alcohol Helpline on freephone at 1800 459 459 if you want to discuss your cocaine use